CS1400-Snow-College/lab-0-worksheet-ChandlerWixom/worksheet.md

 9) What is the git term for uploading changes to a central repository? a) commit *b) push c) clone d) pull

 10) What is the git term for downloading changes from a central repository? a) commit b) push c) clone *d) pull

-uhhh I didn't know some of these so I just Guessed